 Range: River otters can be found in a variety of freshwater habitats including streams, rivers, lakes, ponds, and marshes.
 Their dens are often dug into the bank of a stream, or they may utilize an old beaver lodge, muskrat house, or even a hollow tree.
 While they have few natural predators, trapping, habitat destruction, and water quality remain their largest threat.
 Otters were brought back from the brink of extinction in the state of North Carolina.
 Reintroduction programs and improvement of water quality has led to this success.

-Diet: River otters love to eat fish and crayfish and can also eat mollusks, crabs, amphibians, rodents, birds, eggs, and reptiles.
+Diet: River otters eat fish and crayfish and can also eat mollusks, crabs, amphibians, rodents, birds, eggs, and reptiles.

-Obi Wan’s name was chosen through a contest at the WNC Nature Center in 2010.
-Even though Obi is younger than Olive, he is bigger than she is.
+Obi-Wan was born at the Pittsburgh Zoo & PPG Aquarium in Pennsylvania.
+He came to the WNC Nature Center in January 2010.
+Obi-Wan’s name was chosen through a contest at the WNC Nature Center in 2010.
 Besides size, another way to tell him apart from Olive is by his light blonde chin and chest.